saltstack/salt/doc/topics/windows/windows-package-manager.rst

 Changes to sls files not being picked up
 ----------------------------------------

-Ensure you have (re)generated the repository cache file and then updated the repository cache on the relevant minions:
+Ensure you have (re)generated the repository cache file (for older minions) and then updated the repository cache on the relevant minions:

 .. code-block:: bash